 Then, join relevant groups and work on building your network.

 Do not burn bridges with your contacts by sending cliched messages or sharing poor quality content.
-Instead, give them a reason to follow you, and eventually to make contact with you.
+Instead, give them a reason to follow you, and eventually to make contact with you, and only then you can think about sending them a business proposal.

 It is good practice to take a look at your competitors.
 They have no doubt heard of social selling too, and some of them may already be practising it.
 Take a look at their communication that generates the most interest.